What is the best treatment for a broken (fractured) and/or dislocated collarbone (clavicle)?

 Love your Body with suitable exercise and Functional Nutrition

 There's a lot you can do to expedite healing from the moment you break a bone or rupture ligaments.
 In addition, if you are an older man or woman, or a manic athlete who has spent years dicing with chronic fatigue, you will probably have lower than ideal bone mineral density.

-It is time to start loving your body more and doing so with Functional Nutrition - in this case, nutrition that is proven to expedite healing.
+It is time to love your body more and doing so with Functional Nutrition - in this case, nutrition proven to expedite healing.

 Video about how fractured bones heal

 all thecompletely dependsThis incredibly complex process of bone healing dependent on there being a rich supply of nutrients.
 These include all the trace and macro minerals, vitamins, fatty acids, amino acids and many more that are ultimately provided via the diet.
 Hence the reasoning for adding special dietary ingredients to aid the healing processes.